nablem/invoicer/README.md

     ```
     The application will be available at [http://localhost:3000](http://localhost:3000).

-### Production Setup
+### Production Setup (Local Testing)

+To test the application in a production-like environment locally:

 1.  **Start Background Services**:
-    Just like in development, the background services are required.
+    Ensure Gotenberg is running:
     ```bash
     docker-compose up -d
     ```